wt65074/WishboneAUITesting/README.md

 #In Terminal:

-cd to this directory\ncd to atlassian-bamboo-5.9.1
+cd to this directory/ncd to atlassian-bamboo-5.9.1
 type "sh bin/start-bamboo.sh"

 In your browser go to http://localhost:8085